purgea/easyfps-fsm/README.md

 ## Features

-- Highlights FSM keywords, logic, actions, and variables
+- Highlights FSM keywords, logic and variables
-- Supports comments and random expressions
 - More to come...

 ---